mcdemarco/cardpen/doc/index.md

 To visualize your bleed and safe areas, check the **overlay** checkbox.
 The overlay only appears in the HTML view; it will not print out or be included in your card images.

+###### Overlay Templates

+You can overlay an entire template image in place of the bleed and safe lines.
+This is particularly useful for laying out unusual shapes.
+Enter the image URL in the URL field under Overlay.
+(If it's a local image and you're running locally, you can put it in the overlays directory and refer to it as `/overlays/my-overlay-filename.png` in the URL field.)

+Load the Scottish Sleuth Box example to see an overlay image in action.

+If you need to rotate a template to match your rotated cards, follow the directions below for rotating image output, and use your rotated template as the overlay URL.
+Once you've produced your images, follow the same directions to rotate your image output back (to match the original direction of the template).

 ##### Fonts

 You can add Google Fonts or other fonts (*e.g.*, [FontAwesome](https://www.bootstrapcdn.com/fontawesome/)) using the **External Stylesheet** setting.
 [FontCDN](http://fontcdn.org) is a handy way to search for Google Fonts.
 The Pico example also uses a [Google font effect](https://developers.google.com/fonts/docs/getting_started#enabling_font_effects_beta) for the text shadow.
 (If you don't see it, you may not be using a browser that supports their font effects.)